cristian-5/chess-diagrams/readme.md

 piece (`e7e8=Q`).
 When castling specify the king move only, from start to end square (`e1g1`).
 Illegal moves result in undefined behaviour.
 Caslting highlights are displayed for both the king and the rook, but this setting can be changed by commenting the corresponding sections in the code.
+The frame delay and freeze (last frame delay) are configurable.
 Each frame ends with a semicolon:

 ```